padlocks/anvil/README.md

 an event system for Fabric that features simple creation of events and registration of event listeners and supports changing method context and modification of event behavior via `ActionResult`s.

-anvil supports Fabric API events.
+Anvil supports Fabric API events.

 Also see [anvil events](https://github.com/user11681/anvilevents).